-House prices are more affordable in Carlisle compared nationally in terms of house price/earnings ratio.
+In terms of house price / earnings ratios, housing affordability is better in Carlisle than the national average.
 However, this again masks significant discrepancy across the district.
-In Carlisle's urban areas, affordability is amongst the best nationally.
-But, in rural areas, affordability is comparable to 'honey pot' areas across Cumbria, with average house prices in excess of ten times the average annual incomes in some places.
+In Carlisle's urban areas, affordability is amongst the best in the UK.
+But, in rural areas, affordability is comparable to other 'honey pot' areas across Cumbria and average house prices can be in excess of ten times the average annual income in some places.
 Generally, owner occupation levels, at 66.1%, are lower than the national and regional average of 69.6% and there is a strong social rented sector.

-In the 2008 Place Survey, residents identified Health Services, Affordable Decent Housing, Job Prospects and Clean Streets as their most important quality of life factors., The survey also suggested that Activities for Teenagers and Roads and Pavements were most in need of improvement.
+In the 2008 Place Survey, Carlisle's residents identified Health Services, Affordable Decent Housing, Job Prospects and Clean Streets as their most important quality of life factors.
+The survey also suggested that Activities for Teenagers and Roads and Pavements were most in need of improvement.